Prince William and Kate recycle outfits to highlight climate impact of fashion

 The royals have, on many occasions, come under scrutiny for their use of private aircrafts and lavish lifestyles – which critics say contradict their public appeals to look after the planet.

-In an interview with the BBC last week, heir to the throne Prince Charles discussed the personal measures he takes to try to protect the planet, revealing that his Aston Martin sports car runs on wine and cheese byproducts.
+In an interview with the BBC last week, heir to the throne Prince Charles discussed the personal measures he takes to try to protect the planet, revealing that his Aston Martin sportscar runs on wine and cheese byproducts.

 When asked how much energy it required to heat a royal residence such as Clarence House, the prince said he had installed solar panels to help power electricity.

-In the same week, Queen Elizabeth II was overheard expressing frustration that politicians around the world “talk” but “don’t do” on climate change — remarks that were widely interpreted as the monarch showing a degree of irritation that she still did not know who would be attending the COP26 climate conference, which begins in Scotland later this month.
+In the same week, Queen Elizabeth was overheard expressing frustration that politicians around the world “talk” but “don’t do” on climate change — remarks that were widely interpreted as the monarch showing a degree of irritation that she still did not know who would be attending the COP26 climate conference which begins in Scotland later this month.

 Read more: